Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 • Requires a minimum of three control points

-• Does not pass through every control point
+• Do not pass through all control points

-• Curve is contained within the convex hull of the control points
+• Entire curve is contained within the convex hull of the control points

 • Cubic B-Splines